 Humor Web Humor What Does KK Mean?
-It's easy to guess the meaning of this abbreviation Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Paul Gil is a writer who is also known for his dynamic internet and database courses and has been active in technology fields for over two decades. our editorial process Paul Gil Updated November 14, 2019 The kk online acronym simply means "okay" or "message acknowledged."
+It's easy to guess the meaning of this abbreviation Share PINTEREST Email Print Web Humor Memes Funny Videos Holiday Humor By Paul Gil Technology Writer and Developer University of Alberta Northern Alberta Institute of Technology Paul Gil is a tech expert, writer, and educator known for his dynamic internet and database courses and articles. our editorial process Paul Gil Updated November 14, 2019 The kk online acronym simply means "okay" or "message acknowledged."
 It's the same as nodding in person or saying "cool," "gotcha," etc. It's common to see kk or KK as a text message abbreviation or when you're playing online games.
 Like some other internet lingo, kk might also be heard said aloud in person, as "kay kay."
 However, in some cases, kk can just be a mistake when typing the regular "k" in conversation.
 Given its meaning, however, a mistype like this is normally not corrected and will go unnoticed.
 Most of the time, texting abbreviations like this are meant to be lowercase, like lol (laugh out loud) or brb (be right back).
 If you type them in all uppercase, it can come off as if you're yelling, which can be confusing.
 History of the KK Expression FatCamera / Getty Images The little bit of history behind kk relates to the 1990's expression "k, kewl."
 Translated, this expression meant "ok, cool," but was stylistically spelled otherwise.
 Undoubtedly, "k, kewl" also influenced the use of kk in today's online chatting.
 How to Use KK in Messages You can use kk in any way that denotes your approval or acceptance of something.
 Robert: Hey!
 I'll be there in 15 minutes — Lucy: kk Rachel: I should probably go to sleep now...kk?
 Amelia: I'll be late to work because of this mile-long train! — Carol: kk, that's fine Other KK Meanings KK is also an abbreviation for "confirm" or "end of message" in the aviation context.
 In some languages, KK means entirely different things, like "month" or "machine gun" in Finnish, "kanker" (cancer) in Dutch, and a type of stock company in Japanese (as "K.K.").
 In Korean, "ㅋ" is a consonant with the "k" sound that indicates laughter, so you might see a couple next to each other, like "ㅋㅋ" or "kk," to mean laughter.